 Under the ACA, insurance companies, self-insured companies, and large businesses and businesses that provide health insurance to their employees must submit information returns to the IRS reporting on an individual’s health insurance coverage.
-You are required to file electronically if submitting 250 or more information returns.
+You are required to file electronically if submitting 10 or more information returns in total.

-If the lowest-cost self-only health plan is 9.5 percent or less of your full-time employee’s household income, then the coverage is considered affordable, according to the IRS.
+If the lowest-cost self-only health plan is 9.5 percent (as adjusted annually) or less of your full-time employee’s household income, then the coverage is considered affordable, according to the IRS.

 Affordable Care Act (ACA)